-While it may not be possible to completely re-create shorter, more visual content, look for opportunities to modify the layout of existing, multi-column documents to a single-column format where possible to reduce or eliminate the need for left-to-right scrolling.
-While vertical scrolling is common on mobile devices, horizontal scrolling is extremely disruptive to the user, increasing the time it takes to read a document while reducing overall comprehension.
+If the pages in your training manual have multi-column text, change it to a single-column format to eliminate the need for left-to-right scrolling.
+While vertical scrolling is common on on mobile devices, horizontal scrolling is extremely disruptive to the user.
+It increases the time it takes to read a document while reducing comprehension.

-Mobile devices, although convenient, are limited when it comes to processing power.
-The last thing a user needs in a time-critical situation is to attempt to access a PDF file that takes minutes to open or download.
-If you are developing new content for mobile training and learning, create it with the intention to minimize file size.
-Limit the number of fonts and use lower resolution photos and graphics.
-If you are working with an existing document, there are several file optimization tools available in Adobe Acrobat®.
+Mobile devices have less processing power than a desktop computer.
+The last thing a user needs in a time-critical situation is a PDF file that takes too long to open.
+There are several file optimization tools available in Adobe Acrobat®.
 The exact steps will depend upon which version of Acrobat you’re running, but some general guidelines include:

 - Use the Reduce File Size command or PDF Optimizer